Architectural photography: Real estate

+Construction photography

+Construction photography is a genre of photography that captures images related to the construction industry.
+This includes photographs of construction sites, buildings under construction, architectural structures, as well as the workers and machinery involved in the construction process.

+The origins of construction photography can be traced back to the mid-19th century with the rise of architectural photography.
+As photographic processes advanced, photographers began documenting major construction projects and engineering feats, such as bridges, railroads, and urban development.
+This allowed project stakeholders to monitor progress and gave the public visual access to large-scale infrastructure taking shape.
+Over time, construction photography evolved from simple documentation to a specialized craft.
+Pioneers like Eadweard Muybridge used sequential photos of building processes.
+Newspapers hired staff photographers to cover major projects.
+Technological advances like higher quality cameras, artificial lighting, and remote photography enabled more versatile and artistic approaches.
+Construction photography gained wider appeal with public infrastructure projects during the New Deal era.

 Exterior and interior

 Architectural photography typically shows either the exterior or the interior of buildings.
 The techniques used in each of these types of photography are similar, but do have some difference and sometimes require different equipment depending upon the requirements.

 Exterior

 Exterior architectural photography usually takes advantage of available light by day, or at night it uses ambient light from adjacent street lights, landscape lights, exterior building lights, moonlight and even twilight present in the sky in all but the darkest situations.

 In many cases, the landscaping surrounding a building is important to the overall composition of a photograph, and even necessary to communicate the aesthetic harmony of a building with its environment.
 The photographer will often include flowers, trees, fountains or statues in the foreground of a composition, taking advantage of their ability to help lead the eye into the composition and to its main subject, the building.

 Aerial photography is trending as it shows different and unique perspectives of the structure being photographed.
 This can include getting level with the structure, showing property boundaries, revealing the location in a geographical view point, and putting context to surrounding scenery.